crisperdue/prooftoys-site/content/2-Prooftoys-logic-concepts.md

 ## Values and types

-The fundamental kinds of things the logic works with are "true", "false", and *individuals*.
+The most basic kinds of things the logic works with are "true", "false", and *individuals*.
 "True" and "false" are written as `T` and `F`.
-Individuals are anything else that is not a collection or function of some sort..
-In Prooftoys these are usually numbers.
+The individuals you will usually see in Prooftoys are numbers.
+All the rest are functions.
+Even collections in Prooftoys are functions.

 ### True and false